Codes4Fun/VSPmain/README.md

 * Improve documentation, create tutorials

 VSTest
-* Set wave length, for rendering (currently requires loading audio file before rendering)
+* Set wave length, for rendering
+  * currently requires loading audio file before rendering
-* Add quick loadable examples
+  * implemented in code but requires UI
+* Add keyless phoneme editing, either as a layer or as a mode, convert phoneme keys to this
-* Add ability to playback loaded and rendered audio
+* Add support for floating dialogues and progress bars
+* Move wave rendering, spectrogram generation, and others into web workers and provide progress bars and ability to cancel
+* Add support for filters, reverb, etc
 * Tutorial on how it works
 * Improve/Integrate newer noise generation algorithm